somsos/daj/README.md

 - [Current] Documentation
   - [X] Include Architecture diagram to repository
   - [Current] Sincronice Diagram with project folder structure
-    - [Current] Separate Request/Response objects and keep just DTO in user domain module
+    - [X] Separate Request/Response objects and keep just DTO in user domain module
-    - [ ] In domain modules make changes to see clear what part is public and what one is private
+    - [X] In domain modules make changes to see clear what part is public and what one is private
+    - [X] remove dependencies of adapter.user to anything outside of user.port
+    - [X] Export diagram from .drawio to .png (and that it looks fine)
+    - [Current] Sync diagram architecture and code.
     - [ ] **IMPORTANT** Add ArchUnit tests, to check that the adapter just access to the public part of the domain module
-    - [ ] Export diagram from .drawio to .png (and that it looks fine)
     - [ ] Check what other diagrams should be useful

 - [ ] Create template from this project